vijaysnp/Iot_data_handling_system/README.md

 ## Features
 - integration of Rabbitmq for iot data handing
 - integration of mongodb for data storage
-- sending iot data by mail service configation
+- sending iot data by mail service configuration

 ## Installation